hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 # Running the Web Tests

-This document contains details of how to set up, write, and run the web tests.
+This document is the primary source of information on the web testing framework.

+To run the tests, follow the [setup](#setup) instructions, then use the instructions at the beginning of [Running Tests](#running-tests) to run the tests.

+To develop tests, start with the above, then read the remainder of the document to understand how the tests are designed and set up.
+This document also contains a list of [todos and possible future features][#future-features-todos] for developers.

+Note that unless web tests are specifically excluded from the command, web tests will be run as part of the `run_tests` framework.
+In order to run the entirety of that framework, the web tests must be set up as in the (setup section)[#setup].

 ## Setup

-The web tests require Python3, Selenium Webdriver, and at least one of the drivers below to run.
-Currently supported browser/driver combinations are Firefox/Geckodriver, Chromium/Chromedriver, and Opera/OperaChromiumDriver.
-The tests currently require Firefox and Geckodriver, regardless of the chosen testing browser, in order to run a headless browser for setup purposes.
+This section covers the steps to install the necessary web test components.
+[Python and Selenium](#python-and-selenium), [Testing Files](#testing-files), and [#Firefox and Geckodriver](#firefox-and-geckodriver) are needed for tests with any browser.
+[Chromium and Chromedriver](#chromium-and-chromedriver) and [Opera and OperaChromiumDriver](#opera-and-operachromiumdriver) are needed for tests in their respective browsers, and for the full `run_tests` script.

+Additionally, all the setup in [Other Setup](#other-setup) should be completed for all the tests.

+### Python and Selenium

+The web tests require Python3 and the Python Selenium bindings to run.

-Selenium Webdriver can be installed via `pip install selenium`.
-Browser and driver installation steps are listed below.
+Install `python3` using your default package manager.
+Selenium Webdriver for Python can then be installed via `pip3 install selenium`.

-As with the other unit tests, a server configuration and cloud credentials are required to run the tests.

-Additionally, the tests require a set of files to start off with.
-These consist of four cloud files in RAW format, named `{user}-wii1.hdd`, `{user}-wii2.hdd`, `{user}-wii3.hdd`, and `{user}-wii4.hdd`; and one ssh public key named `{user}-wik3.pub`.
-They should be placed in the `unit_tests/web_tests/misc_files` directory.

-In order to set up the tests on a new server, the `unit-test` server url in `.csv2/unit-test/settings.yaml` must be modified accordingly, and the login credentials if necessary.
-The `server_url` variable in `web_test_helpers` should also be modified to match the new server.

-The status tests additionally require the system time to be set to the correct time zone.
-This is a non-issue on a computer that is already set up, but is important on a virtual machine.
+### Testing Files

+The tests require four images in RAW format and two ssh keys for upload purposes.

+Download a [CernVM image](http://cernvm.cern.ch/releases/production/cernvm4-micro-2020.07-1.hdd) and move it to the `misc_files` directory (unit_tests/web_tests/misc_files).
+Rename it `{user}-wii1.hdd`.
+Create three copies of it, called `{user}-wii2.hdd`, `{user}-wii3.hdd`, and `{user}-wii4.hdd`.

+Create a public key using `ssh-keygen`.
+Name it `{user}-wik3` and put it in the `misc_files` directory.
+Do not use a passphrase.
+Create another public key in the same manner, naming it `invalid-web-test`.

-### Firefox
+### Firefox and Geckodriver

 Geckodriver can be downloaded from [GitHub](https://github.com/mozilla/geckodriver/releases/tag/v0.28.0).
 Firefox comes preinstalled on Linux machines, or can be downloaded from [Mozilla](https://www.mozilla.org/en-CA/firefox/new/).

-### Chromium
+### Chromium and Chromedriver

 Chromedriver and Chromium can be installed through the default package manager.

 Note that the tests have been set up and tested using Chromium, not Chrome, and so are not currently guaranteed to work seamlessly with Chrome.
+However, if the computer has Chrome installed, Chromedriver may look for and use the Chrome installation instead of the Chromium installation.
+It is unknown if this causes bugs - please update this README if this is tested.

-### Opera
+### Opera and OperaChromiumDriver

 Opera can be installed following the instructions [here](https://www.itzgeek.com/how-tos/linux/centos-how-tos/how-to-install-opera-browser-on-centos-7-rhel-7-fedora-28-27.html) or from their [web site](https://www.opera.com/download).
 OperaChromiumDriver, the driver for Opera versions 12 and later, can be downloaded from [Github](https://github.com/operasoftware/operachromiumdriver/releases).

+### Other Setup

+Like the unit tests, the web tests require a server configuration and cloud credentials.
+This can be created using the `cloudscheduler defaults set` command, or will be done automatically when the tests are first run.

+The status tests require the system time to be set to the user time zone.

+A GUI is needed for the web tests.

+To modify the server at which the tests are addressed (not mandatory for original setup), the `unit-test` server url in `.csv2/unit-test/settings.yaml` must be modified accordingly, and the login credentials if necessary.
+The `server_url` variable in `web_test_helpers` should also be modified to match the new server.

 ## Adding Tests